Why Texts Beat Emails for Salons

 Here are the numbers: SMS messages have a 98% open rate and are read within 3 minutes on average (Gartner Mobile Engagement Study, 2025).
 Salon marketing emails, by contrast, average a 19% open rate and often sit unread for hours or days (Mailchimp Industry Benchmarks, 2025).
 For time-sensitive messages like appointment reminders and rebooking nudges, text wins every single time.

 But not all texts are created equal.
 A generic "Time to rebook!" message gets ignored.
 A well-crafted, personalized text feels like a note from a friend.
-Below are five templates that consistently drive results, along with the psychology behind why they work.
+Below are twenty templates that consistently drive results, along with the psychology behind why they work.
 For a broader look at how text marketing fits into salon retention, see our salon SMS marketing guide.

 Template 1: The Post-Appointment Rebook Nudge